Maotechh/Open-CS100/README.md

 ## License

-This project follows the corresponding open source license, see the `license` file for details.
+This project follows the WTFPL license, you can do what the fxxk you want to freely.